osmandapp/web/main/docs/user/search/search-history.md

 3. Data analysis and processing: The user may want to export the Search History for data analysis, reporting, or use in other applications for additional processing.

 4. Share space with another user of the application.

+#### Share

+The steps to share search history items are similar to [export](#export-and-share), with the difference that you export the whole history at once as an [osf](../../technical/osmand-file-formats/osmand-osf.md) file, while you can share individual files in gpx format.

+On the [delete](#delete) screen, select the required items from the Search History list.
+In the upper-right corner of the screen, there is an icon indicating sharing.
+Select an available application or action in the list to share.